 Solution: Store your pills in a hall or kitchen cabinet.
 Choose a cabinet that is both dry and within safe temperatures – so no kitchen cabinet directly above the stove.

 Packing for a road trip involves throwing all of your important medications in your purse or in an overnight bag.
 The bag, with other luggage, ends up in the trunk, or worse, on the top or hitch rack, of the vehicle.
 Even if the trip takes only a few hours, the heat or cold can alter how hormones are delivered to the body or render the birth control ineffective.

 Solution: Store prescription medications in the passenger portion of your vehicle.
 If you leave the vehicle for extended periods, take the medications with you.

 Baggage areas are not temperature controlled.
 If you are flying, checked baggage can be stored at temperatures above 77 degrees from the time your bag is checked until the time you pick the bag up from the carousel at your final destination.

 Solution: Keep your birth control pills in your purse, backpack, or carry-on luggage.

 You have every intention of traveling straight home from the pharmacy, but you remember you have a few things to do before heading home.
 Without thinking, you stop off several times leaving your birth control in the car.
 High heat or extreme cold can reduce the effectiveness of your birth control pill.

 Solution: Take your birth control pills with you in your purse or stop off at home and drop off your pills before running errands.

-If you will be taking a long hiking and camping trip, you need to speak with the prescribing physician about changing your birth control.
-Pills will not remain effective is left out in extreme temperatures and there is no protection out in nature.
+If you will be taking a long hiking and camping trip, you need to speak with your prescribing physician about changing your birth control.
+Pills will not remain effective if left out in extreme temperatures and there is no protection out in nature.
 Alternative birth control methods like the birth control shot may be a better bet.